christianTragesser/aws-access-key-manager/README.md

   - `iam:ListAccessKeys`
   - `iam:UpdateAccessKey`

-### Configure
+### Configuration
-#### AWS credentials
+#### AWS Credentials
+AWS security credentials are configured by either environment variables (precedence) or credentials file `~/.aws/credentials`.
-AWS credentials are currently supplied via runtime environment variables.
-The following environment variables must be set:
+The following environment variables must be set if not found in the credentials file:
   - `AWS_REGION`
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`
   - `AWS_SESSION_TOKEN` (assuming STS token authentication)

 #### Warning and Expiration Threasholds
 By default, keys older than 90 days are reported expired.
 Keys older than 85 days report a warning message with a time-to-live duration.
 These thresholds can be customized by setting `WARN_DAYS` and `EXPIRE_DAYS` environment variables.
 ```
 export WARN_DAYS=12
 export EXPIRE_DAYS=14